 Recently, Tanzania was singled out as the most dangerous countries for albinos.
 It is a destination where African faith can be deadly.
-Most Tanzanians belief that people with albinism can be sources of immense wealth.
+Most Tanzanians believe that people with albinism can be sources of immense wealth.
 They argue that their body parts can bring fortune.
 This belief has resulted in massive deaths of albinos in the country and even in neighbouring countries such as Uganda and Kenya.
-On the other hand, it should also be remembered that witches who believe that albinos are great source of wealth are not safe as well.
+On the other hand, it should also be remembered that witches who believe that albinos are a great source of wealth are not safe as well.
 They are also targeted by those who are against witchcraft.
 For instance, up to 600 people who believed in witchcraft were killed sometime in 2011, it has also been reported that about 3,000 witches have been killed in the past 6 years

 2. Belief in Spirits and Ancestors

 Hundreds of Tanzanians believe that by offering sacrifices to ancestors and spirits, a person is bound to enjoy safety.
 It is believed that sacrifices can protect a person from getting harmed by various evildoers.
 Statistics revealed that up to 60% of Tanzanian citizens believed that such sacrifices are beneficial.
 This belief is also common in various African countries but the manner in which it is conducted in Tanzania makes it clear that it is a nationwide belief.
 In fact, various Tanzanian scholars have been quoted saying they believe in spirits and ancestors.
 The belief is propagated by the need to secure protection from witches and acts of witchcraft that are rampant in the country.

 See Also: 5 Bizarre Ethiopian Cultural Practices